 October 2017 the bid documents were prepared and out to contractors.
 The was awarded to the lowest qualified bidder mid-November, the construction started in December.
 The system is now operational with final landscaping completed May, 2018.

-Benefit Assessment Q&A after the project is completed:
+Benefit Assessment Q&A after project completion:

 Question: What is the project cost estimate and what will be the impact on my unit?

 Response: The project cost is estimated at $600 – $650K, but was completed for $560K.
 This was about the cost of a similar project at Sandy Lane.
 With 244 Rollingwood units, the average assessment per unit will be about $2000.
 (Each unit was assessed according to the Grand List value as determined by the Tax Assessors office.)

 Question: Do I have to pay for this all at once?